-REtipster features products and services we've used, tested, and think you'll find useful.
+REtipster features products and services we think you'll find useful.
 If you buy something featured here, we may earn an affiliate commission.
+Your support helps us continue this work!
 Learn more.

-If you're in the business of “flipping” real estate (i.e. – buying undervalued properties and selling them at a significant markup), one issue you'll eventually have to address is how to brand yourself as a buyer and how to brand yourself as a seller.
+If you're in the business of flipping real estate (i.e., buying undervalued properties and selling them at a significant markup), one issue you'll eventually have to address is how to brand yourself as a buyer and how to brand yourself as a seller.

-Disclaimer: Before we go any further, please be aware that I am not an attorney and this article should not be interpreted as legal advice.
-Every business and situation contains different attributes that may affect the validity of this approach, so be sure to review this strategy with your own legal counsel before proceeding.
+Disclaimer: Before we go any further, please be aware that I am not an attorney, and this article should not be interpreted as legal advice.
+Every business and situation contains different attributes that may affect the validity of this approach, so be sure to review this strategy with your legal counsel before proceeding.

 What's in a Name?

-For obvious reasons, when I bought a property for $5,000, I didn't want that same seller to check back the next day only to see that I was listing it for $50,000.
-When you use the same platform to communicate with EVERYONE, you're asking for this kind of trouble.
+When I bought a property for $5,000, I didn't want that same seller to check back the next day only to see that I was listing it for $50,000.

 Understanding Trade Names

 Did you know that many of the biggest brand names in the world are owned by companies you'd never recognize?
-For example…
+For example:

 - The brand name Subway is owned by Doctor's Associates Inc.